cmichi/check_timed_logs_fast/README.md

 In the company where I work we had problems with very large and verbose log files.
-The plugin took a long time for parsing and nagios times out after a few seconds of getting no reaction — this then falsely shows a critical incident in monitoring.
+The plugin took a long time for parsing and nagios times out after a few seconds of getting no reaction from a check — this then falsely shows up as a critical incident in monitoring.

 ## Installation